AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

    >[!NOTE]
    >
-   >Tags from the Experience Fragment template will not be merged with the fragment tags.
-These are completely separate.
+   >Tags from the Experience Fragment template will not be merged with tags on this Experience Fragment root page.
+   >
+   >These are completely separate.

 1. Click **Create**.